essteer/xuan-zang/README.md

 Images are hosted on [Cloudinary](https://cloudinary.com/), and include artworks, photographs, official logos and so on.

-Attributions are explicit and I have sought permission from owners to use their images &mdash; many have kindly granted this permission, but if you are the author of content here that you would like to be removed or amended, please contact me directly on [elliott@xuan-zang.com](elliott@xuan-zang.com).
+Attributions are explicit and I have sought permission from owners to use their images &mdash; many have kindly granted this permission, but if you are the author of content here that you would like to be removed or amended then contact me directly on [elliott@sinophonia.com](elliott@sinophonia.com).

 ### Vertical text